frontenddogma/web-development-glossary/manuscript/c.md

 Content box
 : → Box

+Content category
+: A category that HTML puts elements in.
+The main categories are metadata content, flow content, sectioning content, heading content, phrasing content, embedded content, and interactive content.

 Content Delivery Network
 : A geographically distributed network of proxy servers and their data centers that has the goal to provide high availability and high performance by distributing the service spatially relative to end users.
 CDNs came into existence in the late 1990s as a means for alleviating performance bottlenecks of the Internet.
 They are a layer in the Internet ecosystem.&nbsp;[†](#w-cdn)